Sparse regularization of inverse problems by operator-adapted frame thresholding: Regularization via DFD thresholding

 \end{definition}

 If $(u_\la)_\la$, $(v_\la)_\la$ are ONBs, then Theorem \ref{thm:basis} shows that \eqref{eq:anal} and \eqref{eq:syn} are equivalent to \eqref{eq:softest}.
-In the case of general frames, $\Bo_\alpha^{\rm ANA}$, $\Bo_\alpha^{\rm SYN}$ and $\Bo_\alpha^{\rm BFD}$ are all different.
+In the case of general frames, $\Bo_\alpha^{\rm ANA}$, $\Bo_\alpha^{\rm SYN}$ and $\Bo_\alpha^{\rm DFD}$ are all different.

-As the main result in this paper we show that BFD soft-thresholding yields the same theoretical results as $\ell^1$-regularization.
-Assuming efficient implementations for $\bar \Uo$ and $\Vo^*$, the BFD estimator has the advantage that it can be calculated non-iteratively and is therefore much faster than $\Bo_\alpha^{\rm SYN}$ and $\Bo_\alpha^{\rm BFD}$.
+As the main result in this paper we show that DFD soft-thresholding yields the same theoretical results as $\ell^1$-regularization.
+Assuming efficient implementations for $\bar \Uo$ and $\Vo^*$, the DFD estimator has the advantage that it can be calculated non-iteratively and is therefore much faster than $\Bo_\alpha^{\rm SYN}$ and $\Bo_\alpha^{\rm DFD}$.

 Consider the $\ell^1$-Tikhonov functional for the multiplication operator $\Mo_{\boldkappa}$,

 The proof strategy used in this paper is based on the following Lemma.

 \begin{lemma}[$\ell^1$-minimization for multiplication operators]\mbox{} \begin{enumerate} \item $\forall \alpha \in \R_{>0} \forall \boldeta \in \ell^2(\La) \colon $ $\mathcal{M}_{\al, \boldeta}$ has a unique minimizer.